 If you own a solo or small professional practice, all of the considerations discussed above may apply to your divorce, and you may have additional questions as well.
 For example, is your professional license a piece of “property” that is subject to equitable distribution?
 Fortunately, in Illinois, the answer is a clear, “No.” Professional degrees and licenses are not considered property for divorce purposes in Illinois.

 If your practice is your primary asset, does this mean that your spouse will get to have a say in how you run your practice after your divorce?
 This is a potentially complicated question that requires careful consideration.
-If your spouse is entitled to a share of the business, then control could possibly be an issue as well, and you will want to work with your divorce attorney to explore all options you have available.
+If your spouse is entitled to a share of the business, then control could be an issue as well, and you will want to work with your divorce attorney to explore all options you have available.

 If Your Spouse is a Business Owner or Executive…

 If your spouse is a business owner or executive, you will want to think carefully about your priorities in your divorce.
 If you are entitled to a share of the business, do you want a share of the business, or would you rather leverage your share to secure other marital assets in your divorce?
-You will want to carefully consider many other questions as well, and you will want to rely on an experienced divorce attorney to help you make informed decisions.
+You will want to consider many other questions carefully, and you will want to rely on an experienced divorce attorney to help you make informed decisions.

 Schedule an Appointment with Gurnee, IL Divorce Lawyer Deanna J. Bowen

 Do you have questions about going through a divorce as a business owner or executive (or a business owner’s or executive’s spouse)?
-If so, we encourage you to contact our Lake County, IL divorce lawyer for a complimentary consultation.
+If so, we encourage you to contact our Lake County, IL, divorce lawyer for a complimentary consultation.
 Call 847-623-4002 or contact us online to schedule an appointment today.